grafana/github-datasource/docs/sources/_index.md

 ## Supported features

+With the plugin you can:

 - Visualize queries
-- Template variables
+- Use template variables
-- Annotations
+- Configure Annotations
-- Query caching
+- Cache queries

 ## Caching

 Caching on this plugin is always enabled.

 {{< admonition type="note" >}}
-Sometimes it may take up to 5 minutes as we have aggressive caching enabled due to [GitHub's rate limiting](https://docs.github.com/en/rest/using-the-rest-api/rate-limits-for-the-rest-api?apiVersion=2022-11-28) policies.
-When selecting a time range like "Last hour", a combination of the queries for each panel and the time range is cached temporarily.
+To work around [GitHub's rate limiting](https://docs.github.com/en/rest/using-the-rest-api/rate-limits-for-the-rest-api?apiVersion=2022-11-28), the plugin caches requests aggressively.

+This can mean that it takes up to five minutes for a new pull request, commit, or issue to show up in a query.
 {{< /admonition >}}

 ## Requirements